MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 1. In the navigation bar at the top of the role center, select ![Shows the Sales Order Agent icon](media/soa-icon.png) **Sales Order Agent** > **Activate**.
 1. Set up the email account for sales receiving incoming requests for quotes and orders.

    The Sales Order Agent monitors incoming emails to this mailbox.
 The email account can be either a Microsoft 365 personal account or a shared mailbox in your organization.
-Learn more at [Set up e-mail](admin-how-setup-email.md). <!-- Sorry, your Copilot isn't activated for Sales Order Agent-->
+Learn more at [Set up e-mail](admin-how-setup-email.md).

-> [!Important]
+   > [!IMPORTANT]
    > The public-facing email account your sales team uses to receive requests for quotes may often receive irrelevant emails or junk.
 While the agent can detect and flag irrelevant or malicious emails, it would still need to review and process every email that arrives in the designated mailbox, consuming AI resources unnecessarily.
 Therefore, we recommend configuring a separate, internal-facing mailbox to which you can easily copy or move relevant emails from the public-facing email account for the agent to pick up and process.

 1. On the **Configure the Copilot agent** page, turn on the **Monitor incoming information** toggle (1), select the **Mailbox** check box (2), and then set **Mailbox** field (3) the email account you want the agent to monitor.

    ![Shows the Sales Order Agent configuration page](media/soa-configuration.png)

 1. Select **Manage user access** (5) to specify the users that can manage or interact with the agent.
 You can add more users now or later.
 Learn more in [Manage user access to the Sales Order Agent ](#manage-user-access-to-the-sales-order-agent).
 1. Turn on the **Active** toggle (4).
 1. Select **Update** (6) to complete the setup.